 I've been writing books since 1984.
 My first, Through a Canadian Periscope, took eleven years from concept to launch.
 My subsequent titles have appeared more quickly as I learned to research and write faster.
 The titles below were commercially published in print, three of which also electronically.
-I'm immensely proud of each one and delighted that my first is due for re-release in the spring of 2014.
+I'm immensely proud of each one and delighted that my first two have been re-released in 2014.